Teaching & Learning

 - Half of the students are remote and half are in-person, alternating each class session, to reduce occupancy in classrooms

-Many classrooms will include new technology to support remote learning/teaching and online pedagogy, including: adding microphones and high definition video cameras to allow for both in-person and synchronous remote teaching/learning as well as support for asynchronous learning activities made possible through recorded lessons/classes.
+Many classrooms were outfitted with new technology to support remote learning/teaching and online pedagogy, including: microphones and high-definition video cameras to allow for both in-person and synchronous remote teaching/learning; support for asynchronous learning activities made possible through recorded lessons/classes.
+Improvements made during the fall will be in place for the Spring Semester.

 In addition, library facilities will continue to be accessible for students, with furniture reconfigured to facilitate social distancing.
 Students will be expected to follow mask-wearing protocols and six-foot social distancing guidelines when working in the libraries.
 Physical access to the libraries will follow a phased access approach, with limited hours in the early weeks of the semester, extending to longer hours if health conditions permit.
-The libraries will not be open to the public in Fall 2020; entrance to the libraries will be by card access only.
-The library is open until midnight Sunday through Thursday night and until 10pm on Friday and Saturday nights.
-Students and faculty are encouraged to visit library.vassar.edu/fall20 for information on changes to library services as well as options for supporting hybrid teaching and learning using the libraries’ resources.
+The libraries will not be open to the public in Spring 2021; entrance to the libraries will be by card access only.
+TThe library is open until midnight Sunday through Thursday night and until 10:00 p.m. on Friday and Saturday nights.
+Students and faculty are encouraged to visit library.vassar.edu/spring21 for information on changes to library services as well as options for supporting hybrid teaching and learning using the libraries’ resources.

 Frances Lehman Loeb Art Center

-The Lehman Loeb will open to the public only on Saturdays (10:00am to 5:00pm) and Sundays (1:00pm to 5:00pm).
+The Lehman Loeb will be open to the public only on Saturdays (10:00 a.m. to 5:00 p.m.) and Sundays (1:00 p.m. to 5:00 p.m.).
 Access will be only via Raymond Avenue and the sculpture court; admission will be limited to no more than 25 percent of full capacity, a maximum of 75 visitors at a time.
 Please check the FLLAC website for hours and additional information.